Todeszocker/energyairbot2021/README.md

 2. Create a new userscript and delete the existing code.
 Copy the script and paste it into the empty userscript.
 Save it with Ctrl + S.
 3. Open the following webpage https://game.energy.ch and that's it :)

 Special thanks to [@ggmanugg] for the code.
-This code was adapted by me to the game of 2021.
+This code was adapted by me to the 2021 game.

 [@ggmanugg]: https://github.com/ggmanugg/energyair_bot